UPDATED: This original post from 2013 was updated in March 2026.

 - borrowers need to continue providing paystubs and bank statements.
 Do not toss or shred anything that has to do with your assets or income.

-- large deposits (typically this is anything over $1000) must be documented…so if your Great Aunt Nelly is giving a wad a cash or a check for a birthday present at the time you’re getting ready to buy a home, keep documentation or proof of where the cash came from.
+- large deposits need to be documented…so if your Great Aunt Nelly is giving a wad a cash or a check for a birthday present at the time you’re getting ready to buy a home, keep documentation or proof of where the cash came from.

 - days prior to closing, employment is re-verified.
 If there are changes to employment or the employer is difficult to reach, this may cause a delay.